James Montgomery (singer)

-James Montgomery (born on May 12, 1949) is an American blues musician, best known as the lead singer, blues harp player, frontman, and bandleader of The James Montgomery Blues Band (a.k.a.
+James Montgomery (born May 12, 1949) is an American blues musician, best known as the lead singer, blues harp player, frontman, and bandleader of The James Montgomery Blues Band (a.k.a.
 The James Montgomery Band).
 Montgomery collaborates with many star performers and recording artists.
 He is also the past President of The New England Blues Society.

 Personal life

 James Montgomery was born on May 12, 1949, in Detroit, Michigan.
-He grew up in Detroit where his father, John Montgomery, worked for Chrysler as a public relations executive.
+He grew up there where his father, John Montgomery, worked for Chrysler as a public relations executive.
 One of his brothers, John Montgomery, also worked in the music industry before becoming an entrepreneur in the Metro Detroit area.
-His younger brother, Jeffrey Montgomery, was an LGBT activist primarily known for being the founding executive director of Triangle Foundation (today Equality Michigan).
+His younger brother, Jeffrey Montgomery, was an LGBT activist, primarily known for being the founding executive director of Triangle Foundation (today Equality Michigan).